New York Fishing

 Baitfish or other legally taken fish species intended to be used as bait may only be used in the same water body (Definitions) from which they were caught for bait in hook-and-line fishing.
 These fish may only be used in a water body where it is legal to use fish as bait.

-Transportation of personally harvested baitfish overland by a motorized vehicle is prohibited except within a designated overland transportation corridor.
+Transportation of personally harvested baitfish overland by a motorized vehicle is prohibited except within a designated overland transportation corridor (Baitfish Regulations).
 See exceptions on General Regulations for smelt, suckers, alewives and blueback herring taken for human consumption.

 Baitfish Collection Exceptions